Pricing and Fees

 Where no activity has occurred on your account for a period of 12 months or more, your account will be deemed inactive.
 'Activity' is defined as placing a trade, and/or applying an order on your account, and/or maintaining an open position during this period.
-A monthly inactivity fee of £25 (or equivalent to your cash balance if less than £25) will be applied for accounts that are inactive for 12 months or more.
+A monthly inactivity fee of £12 (or or currency equivalent) will be applied for accounts that are inactive for 12 months or more.

 In order to can reactivate your account, we’ll need to ensure that we have your up-to-date contact details.
 We will also need to reassess your trading experience.
 You will need to complete our Account Reactivation Form and then send it to New Accounts as an attachment.
 A member of our Account Management Team will be in touch to let you know if we need anything further from you or to let you know that your account has been reactivated.

 Exchange data is the data that is fed into the trading platforms from Exchanges or licensed distributors and is used to display market prices and movements.
 We do not charge our clients anything in return for this exchange data, and City Index clients also benefit from our price matching feature where we strive to match or improve upon the underlying exchange price.

 Special Borrowing Costs